pombredanne/launchpad-3/configs/README.txt

 to force the testrunner configuration to be loaded.

 An instance directory may contain several lazr.config conf files.
-CanonicalConfig loads the config file named for the process that is running, eg. if the processes name is 'test', CanonicalConfig looks for test-lazr.conf. launchpad-lazr.conf is loaded if not a lazr config files named for the process.
+LaunchpadConfig loads the config file named for the process that is running, eg. if the processes name is 'test', LaunchpadConfig looks for test-lazr.conf. launchpad-lazr.conf is loaded if not a lazr config files named for the process.